 YAAC doesn't do much without a connection to some source of APRS data.
 The details are in YAAC's built-in online help, but basically you need to open the File->Configure dialog (we recommend using the configuration wizard for a new installation or if you are new to YAAC), and update the appropriate options to use your callsign and appropriate interfacing equipment to the APRS network (either over the Internet through the Tier 2 APRS-IS servers, or through actual radio equipment via a TNC).
 Hardware TNCs (whether separate boxes or built-in to modern radio transceivers like the Kenwood TM-D710) will always be connected through a serial port, so your computer will need one for each TNC (RS232 or USB, as appropriate for your TNC hardware).
 The same applies for GPS receivers.

-If you want to use YAAC as an I-Gate (APRS Internet gateway) or otherwise as a transmitter to the APRS-IS backbone on the Internet, e-mail YAAC's author to get an APRS-IS passcode, telling us your amateur radio callsign; without using a valid passcode for your callsign, you will not be able to send any messages to APRS-IS.
+If you want to use YAAC as an I-Gate (APRS Internet gateway) or otherwise as a transmitter to the APRS-IS backbone on the Internet, e-mail YAAC's author to get an APRS-IS passcode, telling us your amateur radio callsign; without using a valid passcode that matches your callsign, you will not be able to send any messages to APRS-IS.
 Note this is a restriction of the APRS-IS network, not of YAAC.
+YAAC also supports the experimental authentication connection to the APRS-IS using Secure Socket Layer (SSL) and your ARRL Logbook of the World log-signing certificate, however the SSL support in the servers is still under development and is not available on all servers.

 YAAC supports map data produced by the OpenStreetMap project, and has an efficient downloader built into YAAC for pre-processed map data served by the YAAC author.
-If you would rather do it yourself, you can download a bzipped OSM file for your geographical area from planet.openstreetmap.org or a suitable mirror site (you can download the entire planet file if you like, but it will take a long time).
+If you would rather convert the OSM data to YAAC format yourself, you can download a bzipped OSM file for your geographical area from planet.openstreetmap.org or a suitable mirror site (you can download the entire planet file if you like, but it will take a long time).
 Then follow the directions in YAAC's online help to import the OpenStreetMap data into YAAC's internal map data format.

 YAAC also supports world-wide terrain (elevation) data made available to the public domain by the U.S. Geological Survey, through an automatic downloader built into YAAC, and can display weather radar overlays from the U.S. National Weather Service.

 YAAC has extensive built-in help; just click on the Help menu and select Contents to get the help table of contents displayed.
-An index of help is also available.
+An index of help and a list of frequently asked questions is also available.
 Some parts of YAAC also have single-button help; pressing the F1 key on the keyboard will bring up help if the current window being looked at has a help connection.
 Help is self-contained within the YAAC distribution, so it can be used when YAAC is disconnected from the Internet.

 If you have a problem with YAAC, and you can't figure out what to do after reading the help, there are three options: